 External Paint Colours No

 Is a permit required to paint an already painted surface?
 140

 Internal Alteration Controls No

 Is a permit required for internal alterations?
-NO

 Tree Controls No

 Is a permit required to remove a tree?
-INO
+No

 Victorian Heritage Register No

 Is the place included on the Victorian Heritage Register?
-NO
+No

 Incorporated Plan No

 Does an Incorporated Plan apply to the site?
-NO

-Outbuildings and fences exemptions Yes - low stone
+Outbuildings and fences exemptions Van Jawatana

-Are there outbuildings and fences which are not exempt from retaining wall
+Are there outbuildings and fences which are not exempt from Yes - low stone

-notice and review?
-Tetaliling wall
+notice and review? retaining wall

 Prohibited uses may be permitted

 Can a permit be granted to use the place for a use which would No

 otherwise be prohibited?

 Aboriginal Heritage Place

 Is the place an Aboriginal heritage place which is subject to the No

 requirements of the Aboriginal Heritage Act 2006?